lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 $$ -\Delta H(\text{genome}) \leq \Delta I(\text{genome}; \ \text{environment}). $$

+Random mutations tend to increase genomic entropy, while natural selection reduces it, allowing an increase in Shannon information (reduction in sequence diversity) if natural selection is strongly purifying (mutational effects are above the selection threshold).

-Some examples of quantifying the information gains occurring in evolution are given below:
+Some examples of quantifying the Shannon information gains occurring in evolution are given below:

 In [Chapter 19 of *Information Theory, Inference and Learning Algorithms*](https://www.inference.org.uk/itprnn/book.pdf#page=281) by David MacKay, a model for the Shannon information of a simple binary coded genome is presented, with the conclusion being that meiosis enables the information content of a genome to grow much faster (due to recombination) than mitosis alone.

-In ([Vopson & Lepadatu, 2023](https://pubs.aip.org/aip/adv/article/12/7/075310/2819368/Second-law-of-information-dynamics)), the information entropy $ H $ of the genome of the SARS-CoV-2 virus (COVID-19) over its mutational history between 2020 and 2022 is calculated, and found that the processes of mutation and natural selection caused the information entropy of its genome to continually decrease.
-This represents the creation of new Shannon information in the genome.
-Information entropy decreases in living systems in order to promote more efficient gradient dissipation, which increases total entropy, in accordance with non-equilibrium thermodynamics.
+In ([Vopson & Lepadatu, 2023](https://pubs.aip.org/aip/adv/article/12/7/075310/2819368/Second-law-of-information-dynamics)), the informational entropy $ H $ of the genome of the SARS-CoV-2 virus (COVID-19) over its mutational history between 2020 and 2022 is calculated, and found that the processes of mutation and natural selection caused the information entropy of its genome to continually decrease.
+This represents an increase in the Shannon information in the genome, as purifying selections acts on the virus.

 ---